Cimpress-MCP/aws-secrets/README.md

 ### Making Changes to Secrets
 The only time you need to decrypt the secrets and save to a file is when you need to change them.
 To do that, use the command line:

-`aws-secrets-cli decrypt secrets.js .secrets.js`
+`node_modules/.bin/aws-secrets decrypt-file secrets.js .secrets.js`

 `.secrets.js` will now contain the unencrypted verision of your secrets.
-Make your changes and then run the `encrypt` command as you did when you initially created the secrets.
+Make your changes and then run the `encrypt-file` command as you did when you initially created the secrets.

 ##  Details
 Secrets are encrypted and stored in base64 format.
 At runtime, this file is decrypted in memory and referenced by the configuration values.

 Encryption keys are managed by AWS Key Management Store and all authentication/authorization happens through that.
 As a consequence, any operation requiring encryption or decryption (i.e., runtime, developer edits) will require you to provide credentials to access the AWS KMS master key.

+Note that KMS keys can only be used to encrypt up to 4KiB of data.
+If your config file is longer than that, you will need to use envelope encryption, which is not currently supported by aws-secrets.